denizOgut/Software-Notes/OCP Oracle® Certified Professional Java SE 17 Developer Study Guide Exam 1Z0-829 Notes.md

 **My Answer: A,C,F**
 **Correct Answer: F**

+**==The record defines an overloaded constructor using parentheses, not a compact one.
+For this reason, the first line must be a call to another constructor, such as this(500, "Acme", LocalDate.now())==.
+For this reason, the code does not compile and option F is correct**

 ---

 22. Which of the following can be inserted in the rest() method?
 (Choose all that apply.)